Most-AO/protocol/Home.md

 ## Conceptes

 - Handle: A handle is the unique identifier, and is also a process that can send and receive messages.
 - Session: A session is process establish between two handles.
-A session is responsible for keeping the message history and key exchange
+A session is responsible for keeping the message history and key exchange.
 - Registry: Register all handles and spawns sessions between handles.

 ## Handle Registry

-Every process in MOSTAO has a (social)handle as its unique identifier.
+Every process in MostAO has a (social) handle as its unique identifier.
 The handle records are managed by a handle registry process.
 The activities of the registry process is as follows:

 ### QueryHandle(name)

-Returns the process id which is currently the owner and pid of this handle.
+Returns the process id of this handle.

 ```ts
 dryrun({